Prestwick97/BabylonSphere/README.md

 # _StarLife_

-#### _An application that allows users to simulate the lifecycle of a star, May 8th, 2020_
+#### _An application that allows users to simulate the lifecycle of a star, May 18th, 2020_

 #### By _**Patrick S. Delaney**_

+### Welcome to the Babylon.js portion of this application!

 ## Description

-_In this application, users will (eventually) be able to run simulations of a star's lifecycle.
-Simulations will vary depending on the manipulations made to the star's mass at birth._
+_At the moment, within this portion of the application, you can only view the basic built-in public asset animation by Babylon.
+In this application, users will (eventually) be able to run simulations of a star's lifecycle.
+Simulations will vary depending on the manipulations made to the star's mass at birth.
+As well as the timeline._

-## Specs
+## Project pivot ✨

-* Behavior: Star will begin it's life as a low-mass star.
-	* Input: solarMass = 1
-	* Output: *This star will begin it's journey as a low-mass star.
+_Originally, this project was going to be an interactive site build with React and Three.js.
+However, after some time spent with development errors I decided to use Babylon.js instead of Three.js for animations.
+The animations have not yet been encorporated into this React application, but they will be at a later date.
+At this time, the project proposal in the Composition folder is outdated.
+Thank you!_

 ## Setup/Installation Requirements

-* _At this point in development, the application is uncompleted.
-Installation instructions will be incorporated at a later date._
+* _navigate to your desktop directory using your terminal: ```cd desktop```._
+* _clone this repository: ```git clone https://github.com/StarAnimations.git```._
+* _enter the project directory and open the index.html file: ```cd StellarLife```, ```open index.html```_

 ## Known Bugs

-_No known bugs at this time; as there is very little code to break._
+_At this point in development, there is only a static site with a black background._

 ## Support and contact details